L2KSolkov/modmanager/README.md

 BF2/BFHeroes/BF2142/BFP4F Modmanager

 This is not my creation.
-Refer to license.txt for use.
+Refer to mm_license.txt for use.